zcash/librustzcash/README.md

 d = -(10240/10241)
 ```

-The choice of `GF(q)` is made to be the scalar field of the BLS12-381 elliptic curve group.
+The choice of `GF(q)` is made to be the scalar field of the BLS12-381 elliptic curve construction.

 Jubjub is birationally equivalent to a [Montgomery curve](https://en.wikipedia.org/wiki/Montgomery_curve) `y^2 = x^3 + Ax^2 + x` over the same field with `A = 40962`.
 This value of `A` is the smallest integer such that `(A - 2) / 4` is a small integer, `A^2 - 4` is nonsquare in `GF(q)`, and the Montgomery curve and its quadratic twist have small cofactors `8` and `4`, respectively.
 This is identical to the relationship between Curve25519 and ed25519.

 Please see [./doc/evidence/](./doc/evidence/) for supporting evidence that Jubjub meets the [SafeCurves](https://safecurves.cr.yp.to/index.html) criteria.
 The tool in [./doc/derive/](./doc/derive/) will derive the curve parameters via the above criteria to demonstrate rigidity.

+## Acknowledgements

+Jubjub was designed by Sean Bowe.
+Daira Hopwood is responsible for its name and specification.
+The security evidence in [./doc/evidence/](./doc/evidence/) is the product of Daira Hopwood and based on SafeCurves by Daniel J. Bernstein and Tanja Lange.
+Peter Newell and Daira Hopwood are responsible for the Jubjub bird image.

+Please see `Cargo.toml` for a list of primary authors of this codebase.

 ## License